 Abstract

-Sperm, the male most fundamental reproductive feature allowing egg fertilization, evolves under sexual selection.
-Two components of sperm are mainly under selection, their number and their morphology (including the associated quality).
-Here we study the evolution of sperm morphology in the genus Daphnia.
-Based on microscopic observations of sperm morphologies mapped on a Daphnia phylogeny, we found that increase in sperm length evolved at least twice in Daphnia, once in the Daphnia sensus lato clade and once in the Ctenodaphnia clade.
-Furthermore, Daphnia s.l. lost the ability of cell compaction by losing extracellular encapsulation and exposing large filaments.
-We discuss the potential reasons for such convergent evolution in sperm morphology.
+Sperm is the most fundamental male reproductive feature.
+It serves the fertilization of eggs and evolves under sexual selection.
+Two components of sperm are of particular interest, their number and their morphology.
+Mode of fertilization is believed to be a key determinant of sperm length across the animal kingdom.
+External fertilization, unlike internal, favors small and numerous sperm, since sperm density is thinned out in the environment.
+Here, we study the evolution of sperm morphology in the genus Daphnia, where fertilization occurs in a receptacle, the brood pouch, where sperm can constantly be flushed out by a water current.
+Based on microscopic observations of sperm morphologies mapped on a phylogeny with 15 Daphnia and 2 outgroup species, we found that despite the internal fertilization mode, Daphnia have among the smallest sperm recorded, as would be expected with external fertilization.
+Despite being all relatively small compared to other arthropods, sperm length diverged at least twice, once within each of the Daphnia subgenera Ctenodaphnia and Daphnia.
+Furthermore, species in the latter subgenus also lost the ability of cell compaction by extracellular encapsulation and have very polymorphic sperm with long, and often numerous, filopodia.
+We discuss the different strategies that Daphnia evolved to achieve fertilization success in the females’ brood pouch.

 Introduction